 Blood pressure is determined by the amount of blood your heart pumps and the amount of resistance to blood flow in your arteries.
 The more blood your heart pumps and the narrower your arteries, the higher your blood pressure.

 You can have high blood pressure (hypertension) for years without any symptoms.
+Even without symptoms, damage to blood vessels and your heart continues and can be detected.
 Uncontrolled high blood pressure increases your risk of serious health problems, including heart attack and stroke.

 Most people with high blood pressure have no signs or symptoms, even if blood pressure readings reach dangerously high levels.

-Although a few people with early-stage high blood pressure may have dull headaches, dizzy spells or a few more nosebleeds than normal, these signs and symptoms typically don't occur until high blood pressure has reached a severe — even life-threatening — stage.
+Although a few people with early-stage high blood pressure may have dull headaches, dizzy spells or a few more nosebleeds than normal, these signs and symptoms usually don't occur until high blood pressure has reached a severe or life-threatening stage.

 When to see a doctor